 For several months in the fall, I was constantly switching between glasses and contacts, sometimes several times a day.

 I knew I couldn’t keep it up.
 I had always wanted LASIK surgery, but it never seemed like it was a “good time” to get it.
 It was now the best time to get LASIK, and it felt like now or never.
+I knew this would increase my quality of life.

 Coleman Vision, Albuquerque, New Mexico